prateeknigam9/shift-Tracker-personal/README.md

 - **Migration Errors**: Check build logs for migration errors or manually run migrations by adding `npm run db:push` to your build command if it wasn't included initially
 - **Application Errors**: Check the Render logs from your web service dashboard for detailed error messages
 - **Table Not Found Errors**: These usually indicate the migrations didn't run successfully.
 Verify your build logs and ensure the DATABASE_URL is correctly set
+- **Vite Build Errors**: If you see errors like `Cannot find package '@vitejs/plugin-react'`, ensure you've included `npm install @vitejs/plugin-react` in your Build Command as shown in Step 5

 ## Custom Domain Setup (Optional)